-The Leading Advocate Group for Illinois, a non-partisan public interest group that coducts research and advocated reform.
+As the leading reform group for Illinois, ICPR is a non-partisan public interest group that conducts research and advocates reform.

 Chicago Web Design by Idea Marketing Group